Body Image Therapy in Houston: Treating the Trauma Underneath

 Negative body image is not a vanity or motivation problem.
 For many women, it’s the result of something much older and much deeper — a disconnection from the body that began long before the first diet, the first comparison, or the first time someone told you that you weren’t quite right.

-This post explores why negative body image so often has roots in trauma and personal history, and why eating disorder and body image therapy needs to address the source — not just the symptoms.
+This post explores why negative body image so often has roots in trauma and personal history, and why eating disorder therapy needs to address the source — not just the symptoms.

 Why Does Negative Body Image Feel So Relentless?